thomson008/MEng-project/README.md

 Here is a quick explanation of the structure:
 * `models` - contains all generated TF lite models
 * `notebooks` - contains all Jupyter Notebooks that were developed
-* `notebooks/HTML` - contains the same notebooks but in HTML format, such that they can be easily displayed in a browser
 * `sounds/training` - audio files used for simulating training data
 * `sounds/testing` - audio files used for simulating testing data
 * `training_data` - this folder will store all preprocessed data once `CNN_DOA.ipynb` notebook is run.